chinamike65/hugo-tuolesi/content/book6/book6en.md

 However, the wonderful thing is that after letting go, we no longer pursue wealth, but wealth naturally follows us in turn.

-Because our hearts are opened, it will be different.
+Because our hearts are open, it will be different.
 It can be said that we have become the master of the world.
 At this time, if we tell the cockroach to get out of the room, it will go out and be obedient, which is completely different.

 Now we need to cultivate the four immeasurable minds and open our minds.
 When our minds are truly opened, we don’t need to pursue those things, and what we need will come naturally.

 To open your heart, you need to cultivate patience.
 Now you can’t stand being scolded by others; you can’t stand resentment; you can’t even stand it if you don’t show a good face.

-When my heart is open, I won’t feel uncomfortable when being scolded by others; I won’t feel uncomfortable when I’m beaten; I won’t feel uncomfortable if I don’t show a good face, on the contrary, I will feel very happy.
+When our heart is open, we won’t feel uncomfortable when being scolded by others; we won’t feel uncomfortable when we're beaten; we won’t feel uncomfortable if we don’t show a good face, on the contrary,mwe will feel very happy.

-At this level, no one will do that to you.
+At this level, no one will be able to harm you.

 74

-For example, Venerable Atisha said that there were only two people in the world who dared to scold him at that time, and these two people were the creditors of his past life.
+For example, Venerable Atisha said that there were only two people in the world who dared to scold him, and these two people were creditors from his past life.

-Although Venerable Atisha has achieved success, these two people still have deep resentment towards him.
-As long as Venerable Atisha does something they don't like, they will immediately scold: You are wrong, and that is not right.
+Although Venerable Atisha has achieved success, these two people still had deep resentment towards him.
+Whenever Venerable Atisha did something they didn't like, they would immediately scold: You are wrong, and that is not right.

 Venerable Atisha said, these two people are my teachers of forbearance and my masters.

-Therefore, when you have cultivated to the point of transcending the world, you will hardly find anyone who scolds you or who blames you.
+Therefore, when you have cultivated to the point of transcending the world, you will scarcely find anyone who scolds you or who blames you.
 Even if someone really scolds you and blames you, you will be very happy.

 In fact, both of them later converted to Atisha and their practice was accomplished.

 Right now, we have not cultivated to the level of transcending the world, and many things that are transcended in the Buddhist scriptures are not suitable for us right now.

-We have not come to the time when we don't want wealth, but we should use wealth to accumulate blessings and use wealth to support our life.
+We have not come to the time when we don't want wealth, but we should use wealth to accumulate merit and use wealth to support our life.

 But when you transcend, you don’t have to support yourself in this life.
 Beings in the six realms, the gods, dragons, and eight divisions will make offerings to you.
 This is different.

-The stages of practice are the two processes of consummation and transcendence of the world mentioned above.
+The stages of practice are the two processes of perfection and transcendence of the world mentioned above.

-The consummation of the world is the early stage of cultivating liberation, and transcending the world is the first to be liberated, and the second to become a Buddha.
+The perfection of the world is the early stage of cultivating liberation, and transcending the world is the first to be liberated, and the second to become a Buddha.

 75